 An application for declaration of recognition and enforceability does not trigger court fees.
 For the application for enforcement, the general rules apply (see 2.2 Enforcement of Domestic Judgments).

 Duration of Proceedings

 The general approach of the courts towards the recognition and enforcement of arbitral awards is pragmatic and the grounds to oppose recognition and enforcement as exhaustively listed in the applicable conventions are interpreted restrictively.
-The award debtor, who opposes enforcement, bears the burden of proof for the grounds it relies upon.
+The award debtor, which opposes enforcement, bears the burden of proof for the grounds it relies upon.